ibmresilient/resilient-community-apps/fn_api_void/README.md

   * ThreatLog (threatlog)
   * SSL Info (sslinfo)
   * URL Reputation (urlrep)
-* 7 example workflows and 7 example rules which
+* 7 example workflows and 7 example rules which demonstrate how to call each supported APIVoid endpoint.
 * The JSON results of the function are written to an incident note by the workflows.

 ---